techupskills/copilot-dd/codespace-labs.md

 3. After a few moments, you should see it respond with the code.
 You can just Accept this.
 ![Kubernetes manifest](./images/cdd57.png?raw=true "Kubernetes manifest")

 4. Suppose we don't know how to execute this code.
 Let's ask Copilot.
-Highlight the generated YAML in the deployment.yaml file.
-Then go to the larger Chat interface and ask it.
+With the file open and selected in the editor, go to the larger Chat interface and ask it.
 Put the following in the Chat interface.

 ```
 How do I execute this - short version?